-COMPUTATIONAL FLUID DYNAMICS ANALYSIS, FINITE VOLUME METHODS, FINITE ELEMENT METHODS, DISCRITIIZATION, NATURAL VENTILATION OPTIMIZATION, MECHANICAL VENTILATION OPTIMIZATION, THERMAL COMFORT ANALYSIS
+COMPUTATIONAL FLUID DYNAMICS ANALYSIS, FINITE VOLUME METHODS, FINITE ELEMENT METHODS, DISCRETIZATION, NATURAL VENTILATION OPTIMIZATION, MECHANICAL VENTILATION OPTIMIZATION, THERMAL COMFORT ANALYSIS

 [BY NAVEEN SHARMA – SEPTEMBER, 2017]

-Computational Fluid Dynamics is a computer-based simulation approach or tool that has been used to validate the designs, i.e. how to perform a natural ventilated building.
+Computational Fluid Dynamics is a computer-based simulation approach or tool that has been used to validate the designs, i.e., how to perform a naturally ventilated building.
 CFD’s origin lies in the human’s efforts to better understand the power of natural elements like wind, storms, floods, or sea waves.

-As per Architecture prospective, it is an essential tool to find out the building aerodynamics, wind flow patterns, and building heat island effect and optimize the building energy and operations.
-In the Building Sector CFD tool has used to optimize natural ventilation, mechanical Ventilation, car parking ventilation and duct flow optimization.
+As per architectural perspective, it is an essential tool to find out the building aerodynamics, wind flow patterns, and building heat island effect and optimize the building energy and operations.
+In the building sector, CFD tools have been used to optimize natural ventilation, mechanical ventilation, car parking ventilation, and duct flow optimization.

 What do we know about flows?

-In everyday life, we meet fluid flow in meteorology (rain, wind, floods, hurricanes), heating, ventilation and air conditioning, aerodynamic design, engine combustion, industrial processes or human body – blood flow and so on.
+In everyday life, we meet fluid flow in meteorology (rain, wind, floods, hurricanes), heating, ventilation, and air conditioning, aerodynamic design, engine combustion, industrial processes, or the human body—blood flow, and so on.

 Why is it important to use CFD analysis?